 Abortion rights advocates often challenge the viability of adoption as a solution to the problem of mothers who are unable or unwilling to parent their children after birth.
 Because many people are unacquainted with the information on adoption given below, they are prone to believe the doomsayers who predict millions of unwanted children wreaking havoc on society if abortion is banned.
 A quick look at some adoption statistics gives one a different sense of what an abortion-free future might look like.

 CBR Director and Deputy Director (husband and wife) fight abortion through adoption.
-Our wonderful little daughters, Annie, Amy and Alice Cunningham, were abandoned at birth, along roads in various parts of China, because they had cleft lip, cleft palate and other developmental defects.
-They are unbelievably smart, funny and very pro-life.
+Our wonderful little daughters, Annie, Amy and Alice Cunningham, were abandoned at birth in China because they had cleft lip, cleft palate and other developmental defects.
+They are unbelievably smart and funny and very pro-life.

 The following adoption facts were obtained from the National Council for Adoption (https://www.adoptioncouncil.org/)

 - Babies, regardless of medical problems, who are “free for adoption,”generally do not wait long for families.

 - There are waiting lists of couples who would like to adopt infants with Down Syndrome or Spina Bifida.

 - The A K.I.D.S.
 Exchange reports that they have over 100 approved families waiting to adopt children with Down Syndrome.

 - There are also a large number of couples who would like to adopt terminally ill babies, including babies with AIDS.

 - ABC-TV’s “20/20” reported that they had received over 25,000 self-addressed stamped envelopes from individuals wanting to adopt Romanian orphans.
 Over 10,000 people contacted NCFA after Parade Magazine’s August 2, 1998, cover story on transracial adoption.
 (NCFA)